effiemakri/backend-coding-challenge/solution/README.md

 --------------
 You will need maven to build the backend application.
 Please make sure you have maven v3x installed on your machine.

 In a terminal window in the 'solution' directory, on the command line type: `mvn clean package`.
-This will build a backend and generate an executable jar.
+This will build the backend and generate an executable jar.

 Run the web-app backend
 --------------
-Once the build finished, run the application by typing: `java -jar ./target/backend-coding-challenge-0.0.1-SNAPSHOT.jar`.
+Once the build finishes, run the application by typing: `java -jar ./target/backend-coding-challenge-0.0.1-SNAPSHOT.jar`.
 The backend will run on localhost:8081.

 Final Words
 ===